Stuycs-K/final-project-5-kogiantis-filippos-woo-ronnie/README.md

 Up - hard drop <br />
 C - rotate clockwise <br />
 X - rotate counterclockwise <br />
+Shift - hold piece <br />

 ## Presentation

 ## Major Bugs
+1. There is a small chance that holding a piece will cause the game to crash.
-Our game can't take multiple inputs at once.
+2. Our game can't take multiple inputs at once.
 Holding several keys at the same time often causes unintentional actions.
 Because of this, you can only press/hold one key at a time.